brainvisa/brainvisa-forge/README.md

-# brainvisa-forge
+# soma-forge
-Build BrainVISA projects from source (experimental)
+Build projects from source and create Conda packages (experimental)